dovetailworld/terraform-aws-account-setup/README.md

 # Terraform module configure IAM in a new Amazon account_setup

+> ⚠️ 👉🏻 These instruction are outdated, certain features might have been removed or added.

 This terraform modules configures the following in IAM:

 - Creates a policy to enforce MFA